4 Reasons Why You Rarely See An Undefeated Muay Thai Champion

 3) The Attitude Of Fighters

-One of the most notorious examples of this fighter’s mentality in action can be seen in the career of Golden Era Muay Farang, Ramon Dekkers.
-Dekkers traveled to the motherland of Muay Thai at the height of the Golden Era to test himself against the best even though doing so required an extreme amount of physical and financial sacrifice.
-Dekkers only won fourteen of his twenty-five fights between 1989 and 1992 when he was fighting in Thai and Japanese stadiums.
-Despite this, he continues to capture the imagination of Western fighters, many of whom rank him amongst the best of all time and the fact that Dekkers is still heralded as an idol and inspiration for modern Nak Muays proves that this fighter’s mentality is still alive and well in modern day Muay Thai culture.
+One of the most powerful examples of this mentality is the career of Golden Era Muay Farang Ramon Dekkers.
+The Dutch fighter traveled to Thailand at the height of the Golden Era to test himself against the best, despite the extreme physical and financial sacrifice required to do so.
+Dekkers won only fourteen of his twenty-five fights between 1989 and 1992 while competing in Thai and Japanese stadiums.
+Despite that record, he remains one of the most revered figures in the sport’s history.
+The fact that modern nak muays still cite Dekkers as an idol and inspiration proves that this fighter’s mentality — valuing the challenge over the record — is alive and well in today’s Muay Thai culture.

 4) It’s “Who” Not “How Many”